locchuong/Pathfinding-Visualizer/README.md

 **A STAR Search Algorithm**: This algorithm is a graph traversal and path finding algorithm that guarantees the shortest path using heuristics to guide it.
 It does so by keeping track of a fcost, hcost and gcost where hcost is the projected distance from any given node to the end node and gcost is the distance to the start node.
 Fcost is simply hcost + gcost.
 The heuristic used in this implementation is Euclidean distance, but Manhattan distance is also implemented (commented out).
 The data structure used to implement this algorithm was a priority queue which orders the nodes by fcost.

+**Recursive Subdivision**: This algorithm picks a random pivot point, creates a wall at the pivot with a random passages along it, and then recursively calls the algorithm on the subdivided regions.
+Because entire cells (Instead of the outline of the cells) were used as walls, walls are restricted to having even-numbered indices and passages are restricted to odd-numbered indices.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).